Quantum thermometry by single-qubit dephasing

-The saturation of the decoherence factor suggests the possibility of having long-time coherence of the qubit and, in turn, the long-time estimability of temperature.
-In order to investigate this behaviour quantitatively, we now compare the values of the maximum QFI to those of the residual coherence \cite{Baumgratz}, as quantified by the sum of the absolute values of the off-diagonal elements of the density matrix of the probe after the interaction with the reservoir, i.e.
+Motivated by this different behaviour, let us now compare the values of the maximum QFI to those of the residual coherence \cite{Baumgratz}, as quantified by the sum of the absolute values of the off-diagonal elements of the density matrix of the probe after the interaction with the reservoir, i.e.

-In the right panels of Fig.\ref{gammaHrc}, we show the value $H^{(opt)}$ of the QFI at the optimal interaction time, together with the residual coherence $ rc^{(opt)}$ at the same time.
-We notice that in order to achieve higher values of the QFI, the probe should interact enough time with the reservoir and, in turn, lose coherence.
+In the right panels of Fig.~\ref{gammaHrc}, we show the value $H^\text{(opt)}$ of the QFI at the optimal interaction time, together with the residual coherence $ rc^\text{(opt)}$ at the same time.
+We notice that in order to achieve higher values of the QFI, the probe should interact for enough time with the reservoir and, in turn, lose coherence.
 On the other hand, optimal estimation does not necessarily correspond to the strong decoherence regime, since in that case no information may be left encoded in the qubit state.
 The optimal conditions for estimation are thus determined by an interplay between the features of the dephasing dynamics and the specific Ohmic structure of the environment, rather than from the sole structure of the interaction.